hardbyte/python-can/doc/listeners.rst

 .. autoclass:: can.MF4Writer
     :members:

+The MDF format is very flexible regarding the internal structure and it is used to handle data from multiple sources, not just CAN bus logging.
+MDF4Writer will always create a fixed internal file structure where there will be three channel groups (for standard, error and remote frames).
+Using this fixed file structure allows for a simple implementation of MDF4Writer and MF4Reader classes.
-MF4Reader can only replay files created with MF4Writer.
+Therefor MF4Reader can only replay files created with MF4Writer.

 The following class can be used to read messages from MF4 file:

 .. autoclass:: can.MF4Reader
     :members: